jfjlaros/bin-parser/.github/PULL_REQUEST_TEMPLATE.md

 # Submit a pull request
-Thank you for submitting a pull request!
+Thank you for submitting a pull request.
 To speed up the review process, please ensure that everything below is true:

 1. This is not a duplicate of an [existing pull request][1].
 2. No existing features have been broken without good reason.